codmanidemudia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all characters A and c from input to Z and e respectively.
 21. Write a script that reverse its input.
 22. Write a script that displays all users and their home directories, sorted by users.
+23. Write a command that finds all empty files and directories in the current directory and all sub-directories.